huanjinliu/vivid-wait/README.md

     wait(5000, {
       // the default easing mode is random
       mode: bar.getAttribute('data-mode'),
-      // When the handler execution time exceeds the waiting time, the progress will be maintained at 99% until completed
+      // when the handler execution time exceeds the waiting time, the progress will be maintained at 99% until completed
       onUpdate: (percent) => {
       	bar.style.width = `${percent * 100}%`
       }